GitJer/button_matrix_4x4/README.md

+# This repository is updated and moved to [here](https://github.com/GitJer/Some_RPI-Pico_stuff/tree/main/button_matrix_4x4)

+Please use the new repository!

+OLD TEXT:

 # 4x4 button matrix

 This code reads a 4x4 button matrix using PIO code for the Raspberry Pico.
 In the image below a simple 4x4 button matrix is shown.
 Four of its pins are connected to the rows (from the PIO code perspective these are outputs) and the other 4 are connected to its columns (used as pulled down inputs).